Artists In Residence

 2022 Artist in Residence

-Deborah Jackson is a classically trained dancer who has toured internationally and domestically.
+DEBORAH JACKSON is a classically trained dancer who has toured internationally and domestically.
 She is honored to have danced over the years with some famous folk (you know who you are) at Lincoln Center’s David H. Koch Theater, The Joyce, St. Marks Church and The Guggenheim to name a few spots around town.
 As a choreographer her full-length evening works, Communication is Key and The Sleeping Giant were performed at The Ailey Citigroup Theater.
 In addition to dancing, Deborah is an ISSA Certified Personal Trainer with a Sports Medicine based specialization.
 She is a Qigong practitioner and teacher of a lineage practice through Qigong Master Robert Peng.
 She is currently humbled and honored to apprentice the Mind Body Method of this ancient form with Qigong Master Shifu Wu at Lotus Light Temple in little Chinatown in Brooklyn.
 Deborah has been a longtime admirer of binbinFactory / Satoshi Haga & Rie Fukuzawa.
 She is super stoked to be dancing with them once again as part of the New Dance Alliance Performance Mix Festival.
 Beauty in the Qi has been a long time coming!

 2021 Artists in Residence